MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 Store the token somewhere as you'll need it when working with the App Center Swagger and when sending API requests from an application to App Center.

+> [!WARNING]
+> Do not embed any of your API tokens into source code.

 > [!NOTE]
 > Each App Center account may create up to 5000 API tokens.